Inklingo

 adjectiveA2general

-Use 'derrotado' when referring to a loss in a competition, battle, or conflict, emphasizing the outcome of the struggle.
+Use 'derrotado' when referring to a clear loss in a competition, game, or military conflict.

 A sad knight sitting on the ground with a broken wooden sword next to him.